 - As mentioned above, soy ink can be more expensive, but that’s compensated by the reduced amount of ink needed.

-Check out this article for more detailed information.
+Check out this article for more detailed information on eco-friendly ink.